 Incomplete grade revisions are due by the end of the fourth week of the semester following that in which the Incomplete grade was issued.
 Incomplete grades not revised by the deadline will revert to failures.
+Incomplete grades may not be issued if the student is planning to withdraw from the college prior to the start of the subsequent semester.
+If a student withdraws before the incomplete is resolved, the grade will default to a failing grade.

-Requests for extensions for Incomplete

-grades will not be permitted.
+Requests for extensions for Incomplete grades will not be permitted.